Hong Kong horse races, fireworks called off amid protest threat

 “The ‘one country, two systems’ principle has been fully and successfully implemented,” a spokesman said in a statement.
 “Human rights and freedoms in Hong Kong are fully protected.”

-Additional reporting by Clare Jim and Farah Master: Writing by Nick Macfie; Editing by Kim Coghill and Timothy Heritage
+Additional reporting by Clare Jim, Farah Master and Martin Pollard; Writing by Nick Macfie; Editing by Timothy Heritage